 Search inputs allow users to find content by entering a search term.

-A hybrid somewhere between a button group, radio buttons and tabs; segmented controls are used to switch between different options or views.
+A hybrid somewhere between a button group, radio buttons, and tabs; segmented controls are used to switch between different options or views.

 Select

-Other names: Dropdown, Select input
+78Dropdown, Select input

-A form input used for selecting a value: when collapsed it shows the currently selected option and when expanded, it shows a scrollable list of pre-defined options for the user to choose from.
+A form input used for selecting a value: when collapsed it shows the currently selected option and when expanded, it shows a scrollable list of predefined options for the user to choose from.

 Skip link

-Links within a page for skipping to another section, primarily for keyboard-only users.
+13Links within a page for skipping to another section, primarily for users who navigate using a keyboard.

 Slider